Here are some stats for you.

 Now that you have your e-book layout, let’s move on.

 In order for the cover to fit perfectly on your first page, the size of the cover needs to be: Width 1536 px by Height 2048 px

 I created the cover you see above in Photoshop using a stock image, a color overlay and free fonts.
 Nothing fancy.
-But you won’t have to create one from scratch.
-You can just download my cover and modify it however you like:
+You can also use the templates of a free tool called Design Wizard for creating your covers (see tutorial).
+You won’t have to create them from scratch.

 Change the Background